AutoRABIT Salesforce DevOps in Provar Test

 For example, the Github repository looks like this:

-Where ProvarIntegrations is the name of the repository and ProvarDevOps is the name of the folder in the repo that points to the Provar test project (e.g. the location of .testproject file).
-Therefore, the test cases root path would be ProvarDevOps.
+ProvarIntegrations is the repository’s name, and ProvarDevOps is the folder’s name in the repo that points to the Provar test project (e.g., the location of the .testproject file).
+Therefore, the test case’s root path would be ProvarDevOps.

 Step 5: Set the Test Cases Execution Path (a.k.a. the path of the tests in your project that you want to be executed as part of the CI job).

-Note: Test Plans allow you to incorporate environment overrides, multiple browser configurations, and grouping of test suites for consolidated reporting into your testing, without the need of modifying and keeping track of numerous build files.
-In fact, since AutoRABIT Saleforce does not currently support the passing of a test environment (to make use of Provar’s environment overrides on connections and variables/etc.), Test Plans are the best way of maintaining that functionality in your CI/CD pipelines.
+Note: Test Plans allow you to incorporate environment overrides, multiple browser configurations, and grouping test suites for consolidated reporting into your testing without needing to modify and keep track of multiple build files.
+Since AutoRABIT Salesforce does not currently support the passing of a test environment (to make use of Provar’s environment overrides on connections and variables/etc.), Test Plans are the best way of maintaining that functionality in your CI/CD pipelines.

 Here there exists a single Test Plan named Run All Tests.
 You could execute that test plan by configuring the job as follows: